Ski and Sail under

 ASCEND AND DESCEND UNTOUCHED PEAKS

 Be the first, or one of the first, to ascend and descend the epic peaks.
-The terrain is remarkably accessible.
-Most of the skiing is consistent with low 30-degree angles.
+The terrain is remarkably accessible and most of the skiing is consistent with low 30-degree angles.

 Steeper skiing can be found for anyone looking to challenge themselves.